 - Use a commercial lid "scrub" or baby shampoo on a cotton swab to wash your lids.
 We provide sterile, preservative- and fragrance-free LidHygenix is a gentle foam solution to cleanse the eyelid.

-- Castor oil: (fresh and from the health food store) - place a small bit on a q-tip and apply to the inner lower lid margin.
+- Castor oil. (fresh and from the health food store) - place a small bit on a q-tip and apply to the inner lower lid margin.

-- Honey: same application as with castor oil.
+- Honey. same application as with castor oil.
 Thin with sterile spring water to reduce stinging.
 This can be done while doing the "Sunning" eye exercise (see free eye exercises) because it really brings on tearing.
 Honey is antibiotic, anti-fungal, and antiviral.

-- Salt and baking soda: 1/4 teaspoon of salt + 1/4 teaspoon baking soda in 1/2 cup of warm water which has been boiled.
+- Salt and baking soda.
+1/4 teaspoon of salt + 1/4 teaspoon baking soda in 1/2 cup of warm water which has been boiled.
 Dip finger in the mixture and rub on eye lid margins with eyes closed.
 Once in the morning and once at night before bed.

 Research & Information

 Although the underlying physiological cause may be unique, there may be similarities in terms of nutritional, diet and lifestyle recommendations made by Dr. Grossman for eye conditions that result in similar vision symptoms to those of blepharitis.

 1. S.T.
 Yun, C.W. et al, Utilisation of a Novel Test to Measure Severity and Treatment Efficacy of Posterior Blepharitis, Journal of Ophthalmology, August, 2015.

 2. National Eye Institute.
 Facts About Blepharitis.
 Retrieved Feb 10 2018 from https://nei.nih.gov/health/blepharitis/blepharitis.